Coach: Mike Riley

-The Riders would establish two rivals during that initial season- the Sacramento Surge and the Birmingham Fire.
+The Riders established two rivals during that initial season- the Sacramento Surge and the Birmingham Fire.
 Sacramento as mentioned previously had a storied and exciting rivalry with the Riders and couldn’t be any more dissimilar.
 Birmingham and San Antonio however were very close philosophically and both teams were built on scrappy defenses and solid run games.
 This made them natural rivalries.
 The Riders played a 12-16 yawner of a loss to the Fire where the team was unable to punch the ball into the endzone in 1991.
 In 1992, the Riders lost to the Fire early on 17-10 then beat them 17-14 later in that season.
 Birmingham also sitting at 7-2-1 made the playoffs as a Wild Card in 1992 while the Riders sat at home.